cdk8s-team/cdk8s/packages/cdk8s-plus/README.md

 > ![Experimental](https://img.shields.io/badge/experimental-important.svg?style=for-the-badge)<br><br>
 > This library is in very early stages of development, as such, and in correspondence with a `0.x` semantic major version line, its `API` is likely to rapidly change in breaking ways.
-It is therefore not recommended to you this library for production workloads.
+It is therefore not recommended to use library for production workloads.

 **cdk8s+** is a software development framework that provides high level abstractions for authoring Kubernetes applications.
 Built on top of the auto generated building blocks provided by [cdk8s](../cdk8s), this library includes a hand crafted *construct*